A Celebration of Innovation

-10,091,963 was a number of prime importance in 2018.
-It was the second patent number issued jointly to Drs.
-Ralph Dewey and Ramsey Lewis last year.
-Drs.
-Dewey and Lewis are molecular biologists and plant breeders (respectively) in NC State’s Department of Crop and Soil Sciences.
-Both were recently honored for their host of patented achievements at the NC State Chancellor’s Celebration of Innovation.
+In 2018, 10,091,963 was a number of prime importance.
+It was the second patent number issued jointly to North Carolina State University Department of Crop and Soil Sciences’ tobacco researchers Ralph Dewey and Ramsey Lewis.
+Dewey, a molecular biologist, and Lewis, a plant breeder, were recently honored for their patented achievements in tobacco breeding for harm reduction at the NC State Chancellor’s recent Celebration of Innovation.

-Innovation is a central tenet to the university’s land-grant purpose.
+Innovation is a central tenet of the university’s land-grant purpose.
 “Research universities are one of the strongest assets America can use to compete in the age of innovation,” the Milken Institute’s The Best Universities for Technology Transfer report states.
 Innovation in the life science arena is big business for NC.
-The NC Biotechnology Center reports that NC is home to 170+ agriculture technology companies including 5 of the top 6 in global ag technology.
-All of these players contribute to a knowledge base clearing scientific paths for the state’s $92B ag economy.
+The NC Biotechnology Center reports that NC is home to 170+ agriculture technology companies, including 5 of the top 6 in global ag technology.
+These players contribute to a knowledge base clearing scientific paths for the state’s $92B ag economy.

 NC Tobacco Still Produces

-Drs.
-Dewey and Lewis have a combined three decades dedicated to crop improvement in tobacco.
-While tobacco income and acreage have steadily declined, tobacco is still NC’s number four crop totaling $479MM in 2018 cash receipts.
+While tobacco income and acreage have steadily declined, tobacco is still NC’s number four crop, totaling $479MM in 2018 cash receipts.
 NC still dominates the national tobacco market as the country’s number one producer, growing 78% of US-produced flue-cured tobacco.
-Despite a statewide 20% decline in planted acreage, tobacco’s economic value proves that varietal improvement is still of great significance to NC agriculture.
+Despite a statewide 20% decline in planted acreage, tobacco’s economic value proves that varietal improvement is still significant to NC agriculture.

 Improvement Starts Here